stephengladney/gladknee/README.md

 ### **toDoubleDigit(n: number): string**

-Returns a provided single digit number with a leading zero
+Returns a provided single digit number with a leading zero as a string
 <br><br>
 Example: